MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-gestures-HL2.md

 Using gaze is very helpful if your hands are occupied with tools or parts.

-In other cases in Dynamics 365 Guides, you use gaze to target an object, and then act on the target with a gesture, such as an air tap (see below).
+In other cases in [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you use gaze to target an object, and then act on the target with a gesture, such as an air tap (see below).
 In either case, when you gaze, make sure to turn your whole head—not just your eyes.

 ## Gestures